toobstar/toobstar.github.io/content/posts/2023-10-01_risk_theory.md

 - customer interviews to validate need
 - A/B testing features to understand how they are used

-Each of these processes (and many more) are fundamentally built around addressing an *uncertain outcome that would impact our objectives*.
+Each of these processes (and many more) are fundamentally built around addressing *uncertain outcomes that would impact our objectives*.

+What we are trying to do at an enterprise risk level is more top-down than bottom-up which means this should be avoided.
+If there is a sense that we are recreating existing processes to manage uncertainty then we've probably gone in to too much detail.
+It is possible to have functionally specific risk registers and have these roll-up to an enterprise level one if there is a desire to adopt this approach from top to bottom.
+This also allows teams to match existing or desired processes to their needs.

 ### The output of this exercise